 - Once the cherries are cool enough to handle, pick out the pits and discard them.
 Be sure to get all the pits out – check twice!
 Blitz the cherries with an immersion blender, or in a food processor, or put them through a food mill.

-Combine cherry purée, lemon juice, and sugar in a preserving pan (I use this 4-qt one).
+- Combine cherry purée, lemon juice, sugar, and a tiny pat of butter in a preserving pan (I use this 4-qt one).
 Bring the mixture to a boil, and reduce over moderate heat, stirring constantly, until it bubbles and looks quite thick.
 I like to test for doneness by putting a spoonful on a saucer, and chilling it in the refrigerator for 2 minutes.
 After that time, if I can drag my finger through the jam, and leave a clear track that doesn’t fill in again, it’s ready.
 In my kitchen, this took about 10 minutes more.

 - When the jam is ready, remove the pot from the heat.
 Ladle jam into prepared jars, wipe rims, and apply lids and bands.
 Anything that won’t fit in your four jars can go into the clean custard cup – chill it in the fridge, this is perfect with yogurt or on toast for breakfast!

 - Process for 10 minutes in a boiling water bath.
 Cool jars, label, and store in a dark cool place.